vvcb/paesoe-test/_posts/2009-05-06-history-of-ieso-msc.md

 ---
 layout: post
 title: The History of IESO MSc
+date: 2009-05-06
-tags: news
+tags: [news]
+published: true
 ---
 The MSc programme on Integrated Emergency Obstetric Surgery was initiated at Jimma, Hawassa and Mkele Universities in January 2009.
-The programme was implemented by the Ministry of Health and Ministry of Education through the three universities.
+The programme was implemented by the [Ministry of Health]({{ site.data.links.moh }}) and Ministry of Education through the three universities.
 [UNFPA](http://www.unfpa.org) contributed financial, technical and material support for the programme.

 The MSc programme is designed to strengthen the efforts being exerted to save mothers' lives in Ethiopia.